samhains/samhains.github.io/blog/_posts/studio/2018-01-30-identity-theft-disappearing-internet.md

 ![](https://blondesongstress.files.wordpress.com/2014/02/andrc3a9-masson-surrealist-mannequin-head-in-a-cage-19381.jpg)
 _Mannequin by André Masson, Denise Bellon, 1938_

-The system surveils the user as they engage with the space.
+The system surveils the user.

 The user is asked to participate in a series of 'Are you a human?' tests like those seen as security checks in modern web browsers.
 These tests will be more invasive and comprehensive than usual asking for vocal feedback and facial expressions.
 I hope this process encourages the user to reflect on the ways in which we have normalized these frequent 'humanity tests' that computers give us.
 In the wild, these tests are more about having an individual participate in training an 'AI system' than testing if the user is a human.
 I hope to play with this idea - 'the machine' has already began testing us, questioning us - how else is it exploiting our naivety?